Maximizing your Positive Birth Experience: The Ultimate Guide to using Hypnobirthing with an Induction of Labour

 Hypnobirthing tool kit part 1: Informed decision-making tools:

 Dr Sara Wickham writes extensively about induction of labour, why it is offered and knowing if it is the right choice for you.
-I always recommend her book "In Your Own Time" to clients.
+I always recommend her books incliuding "In Your Own Time" and "What's Right For me?" to clients.

 Understand the actual ‘risk’: